lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Open a window multiple time (354407385)
+Allows to open multiple copy of the same window.

+In the preferences, you can decide which you can open multiple time.

+TODO: do it better than using stacks